In this article

 You can get a DUNS number for free by visiting the D&B website and following the application process.
 After submitting your application, D&B will mail you a verification code, which you'll need to enter on their website to complete the process and activate your DUNS number.

-Trade credit is a type of tradeline that allows your business to make purchases from vendors and suppliers on credit—without requiring a credit check.
+One of the clearest ways to build business credit fast is to establish trade credit, a type of tradeline that allows your business to make purchases from vendors and suppliers on credit—without requiring a credit check.
 Consistently making timely payments against your trade credit demonstrates your financial responsibility and helps build business credit.

 To establish trade credit, consider the following steps: